 It can be easy to forget, but it’s important to remember that you are more than a business owner.
 You need to balance your identities, and that means taking a break from the hustle & grind to simply enjoy life.
 Sometimes the best growth – including professionally – comes from taking care of yourself.
 Invest in your interests or hobbies, as well as your relationships.
-Whether that means scheduling a weekly outing, investing in tools for a new hobby, or setting aside time for self-care each morning or night.
+Whether that means scheduling a weekly outing or investing in tools for a new hobby.
+Even setting aside time for self-care each morning or night!
 Remember that you are human first and that in order to be a successful human business owner you need to ensure you have the mental and physical capacity to run one.

 Money is Abundant

 Let’s establish one thing.
 Money, opportunity, and work are tremendously abundant.
 There will always be more!
 Opportunities will come back around and so will money.
 What there is not more of, is YOU.
 It is all too common for business owners to feel guilt when taking a day off.
 Even when spending important time with family and friends.
 But while you are gaining money and success while growing your business, think about what you are losing due to the stress of each and every day.
 Do a mental run-through once a week to see where you are emotionally and creatively.
 As well as where your level of productivity stands.
 If you notice that any of these are faltering, it is a good sign to take a step back as a business owner and make time to recharge.